 Alcohol by volume, or ABV, is used to measure the alcohol content of beer, wine, distilled spirits, and other alcoholic beverages.
-Beers typically fall in the 3.0-13.0% ABV range, though some can be weaker or stronger than this.
+Beers typically fall in the 3.0 to 13.0 percent ABV range, with the majority being 4.0 to 7.0 percent ABV.
+Some can be weaker or stronger than this.

 What Is the Average ABV of Alcohol?

 Every alcoholic beverage is required to have the alcohol by volume on its label.
 Typically abbreviated ABV and given as a percentage, this measurement will tell you how much alcohol is in the drink.